-Our trip starts at Geneva airport where our staff will be there to welcome you.
+Our trip starts at Lyon St Exupery Airport (NH Hotel) where our staff will meet you.
 We’ll transfer to our hotel in the beautiful Alpine resort of Morzine.

 After lunch, orientation meeting and bike build-up we’ll head out for our first ride in the French Alps.
 Our ride takes us over the Col de la Joux Verte with its stunning views of the snow covered peaks around Mont Blanc.